hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ---
-layout: "vault"
+layout: 'vault'
-page_title: "Provider: Vault"
+page_title: 'Provider: Vault'
-sidebar_current: "docs-vault-index"
+sidebar_current: 'docs-vault-index'
 description: |-
   The Vault provider allows Terraform to read from, write to, and configure HashiCorp Vault
 ---